 - 3MPG, CO2 and running costsThe 2 Series Coupe offers reasonable running costs, however the 220d diesel model is no longer available

 - 4Interior, design and technology - currently readingWith a stylish, purposeful look and a cabin that oozes quality, the BMW 2 Series Coupe is an appealing choice

 - 5Practicality, comfort and boot spaceThe second-generation 2 Series Coupe has grown in size, which makes it even more practical than its close rivals

-- 6Reliability and safetyBMW will be pleased with its improved Driver Power showing, but four-star Euro NCAP rating for the 2 Series Coupe will be a disappointment
+- 6Reliability and safetyBMW will be pleased with the number of its models that made our best cars to own rankings, but a four-star Euro NCAP rating for the 2 Series Coupe will be a sore spot